FSMaxB/lfs-me/README.md

 -----------
 *lfs-me* is a package manager that is completely written in bash.
 It was created in order to make installing Linux From Scratch easier and provide the author a learning experience about how package management can be done from scratch.

-*lfs-me* doesn't support inter package dependencies, nor does it keep track of what files have been installed on the system.
-You can keep track of what is installed by storing all installed package files in one directory.
+*lfs-me* doesn't support inter package dependencies, but it can keep track of what packages and files have been installed on the system, for more information about the package index see the **Index** section.

 Packages are created in the form of a PKGBUILD file ( very similar to those used by Archlinux ).
-PKGBUILD files are bash scripts that get loaded by the package manager and contain variables and functions that describe how the software is to be downloaded, built, and installed.
+PKGBUILD files are bash scripts that get loaded by the package manager and contain variables and functions that describe how the software is to be downloaded, built and installed.
 You can create a package by copying `PKGBUILD.proto`.
 The exact process is described in the **PKGBUILD** section.

 **WARNING**
 You should be aware that you should not under any circumstances use *lfs-me* in a production environment ( outside a virtual machine or chroot ) if you don't now what you are doing and how it works.
 This might break your system horribly if you try to install packages in there.